eric-hashempour/canada-housing-affordability/README.md

 **Research Question:** How did Bank of Canada rate hikes between 2022 and 2024 affect housing affordability across Canadian cities?

 ## Key Findings
-- Following the Bank of Canada's rate hikes beginning March 2022, the national Debt Service Ratio rose from 16.3% to a peak of 20.6% by early 2024 — the highest level in the study period.
+- Following the Bank of Canada's rate hikes beginning March 2022, the national Debt Service Ratio rose from 16.3% to a peak of 20.6% by early 2024 at its highest level in the study period.
 - Only **Calgary, Vancouver, and Halifax** showed a statistically significant relationship between policy rate and benchmark prices (p < 0.05).
-- **Vancouver** showed the highest price sensitivity with a coefficient of 31,133 — meaning each 1% rate increase was associated with a $31,133 rise in benchmark prices.
+- **Vancouver** showed the highest price sensitivity with a coefficient of 31,133, meaning each 1% rate increase was associated with a $31,133 rise in benchmark prices.
 - **Calgary** had the strongest model fit (R² = 0.55).
 - Eastern cities like Toronto, Montreal, and Ottawa were not statistically significant, suggesting other factors dominate their price movements.
 - Benchmark price growth peaked at over 20% YOY in early 2022, then turned sharply negative in 2023 as rate hikes took effect.
-- Halifax and Toronto experienced the most dramatic price swings — Halifax surged nearly 40% YOY at peak before falling to -10%, with Toronto going from 32% to -18%.
+- Halifax and Toronto experienced the most dramatic price swings.
+Halifax rose to nearly 40% YOY at peak before falling to -10%, with Toronto going from 32% to -18%.

 ## Overview
 This project analyzes the relationship between Bank of Canada monetary policy and housing affordability across 8 major Canadian cities from 2018 to 2024.
-It demonstrates a complete end-to-end data engineering and analysis pipeline — from API ingestion through cloud warehousing, transformation, machine learning, and interactive visualization.
+It demonstrates a complete end-to-end data engineering and analysis pipeline.
+From API ingestion through cloud warehousing, transformation, machine learning, and interactive visualization.

 ## Tech Stack
 | Layer | Tool | Purpose |